wstobinski/zzpj/homeworks/IntellijPlugin/README.md

 3. Build the project by selecting `Build > Build Project` from the menu, or using the keyboard shortcut `Ctrl + F9` (Windows/Linux) or `Cmd + F9` (Mac).

 ## Run/Debug Configurations
-To launch plugin you will need to set up run configuration.
-To do this click an arrow next to Run button and select "Edit configurations...".
-Then click add new configuration and select Gradle from the list.
-Then you have to change the Run configuration to "runIde".
+To launch the plugin you will need to set up a run configuration.
+1. Click an arrow next to "Run" button and select "Edit configurations...".
+2. Click "add new configuration" and select "Gradle" from the list.
+3. Change the Run configuration to "runIde".

 The correct configuration is shown below.

 ![Configuration Screen](https://i.imgur.com/oR17x5H.jpg)